 Corporate financial training covers a number of key topics, including:

-- Financial principles that are relevant to the company and how they are put into play through daily decisions.
+- Financial principles and how they are put into play through daily decisions.

 - The firm’s unifying objective and how it shapes financial goals and decisions.